Increases in knitting

 Increases from a stitch of the previous row

-Insert the right needle under the right loop of the stitch from the previous row as if to knit and knit it.
+Insert the right needle under the right leg of the stitch from the previous row as if to knit and knit it.

 Then knit the stitch of the last row in the usual manner.